Children’s Dance Theatre (CDT)

 Come join us for a week of creativity in French!
 There will be songs to sing, games to play, physical movement, and lots of art!
 And, it will all be done entirely in French.

-Junior High and High School dance company programs include In Motion Dance Company (Junior High Level), Momentum Dance Company (Intermediate Level), and Tipping Point Dance Company (Advanced Level), as well as an optional Dance Conditioning Class.
+The Tanner Dance Contemporary Companies include In Motion Dance Company (Junior High Level), Momentum Dance Company (Intermediate High School Level), and Tipping Point Dance Company (Advanced High School Level).

 Professional Development & Training